Nicola Gray writes on Sharjah Biennial 13's offsite project in Ramallah, Shifting Ground: The Underground is not the Past

 Amilcar Cabral in Boké in 1971 (photo by Bruna Polimeni).
 Courtesy of the Fundação Mário Soares, Lisbon

 The second image is of pieces of paper covered in tiny writing buried quite deep in the ground, below the level that might be hit by a plough, presumably in some sort of soil-proof bags or containers.
 These letters, writings and documents were smuggled out of Israeli prisons where Palestinians have been incarcerated (including currently, against all international conventions, over 300 minors) since the First Intifada until now (at the time of writing there are about 6,000 Palestinians in ‘military detention’ in Israeli jails; source: www.btselem.org/statistics).
 These artefacts and testimonies became the foundation of the Abu Jihad Museum for Prisoners Movement Affairs at Al Quds University in Abu Dis, a museum with a very different remit than most, as German curator and cultural theorist Doreen Mende has been researching.
 Established in 1997 before the Second Intifada, the Museum did not officially open until 2007.
-In the years before this date there was no dedicated building that could house and display this archive, the determined individual who believed this evidence to be one aspect of the Palestinian inventory of experiences that should be preserved, formerly a prisoner for seven years himself (and later the director of the Museum), buried them in the ground, in order that they were kept safe and hidden at a time when his home could have been raided by the Israel Defense Forces at any time.
+In the years before this date there was no dedicated building that could house and display this archive, and the determined individual (formerly a prisoner himself for seven years, and later the director of the Museum) who believed this evidence to be one aspect of the Palestinian inventory of experiences that should be preserved buried them in the ground, in order that they were kept safe and hidden at a time when his home could have been raided by the Israel Defense Forces at any time.

 Letters written by Palestinian prisoners in Israeli jails, displayed in the Abu Jihad Museum for Prisoner Movement at Al Quds University, Abu Dis, in the West Bank.
 Photo: Nicola Gray